-Specification of coursework
+Specification of the mandatory coursework

-The details of the coursework are agreed at the start of the PhD programme and recorded in the Training and Supervision Plan which has to be uploaded to LUCRIS GSM.
+The details of the mandatory coursework are agreed at the start of the PhD programme and recorded in the Training and Supervision Plan which has to be uploaded to LUCRIS GSM.

 If you have taken fewer training hours than agreed in the Training and Supervision Plan, you must request exemption from these requirements from the Dean on requesting the start of the graduation formalities.
 Please sent your request to the Graduate School Office.
 This rule applies to all PhD candidates enrolled in the Graduate School after February 2021.

 You do not have to submit a request if your choice of courses is changed, but the same number of training hours is maintained.
 Changes in course choice do not need to be entered in LUCRIS GSM, but are mutually agreed upon by you and your supervisors.